rvanbaalen/validformbuilder-playground/README.md

 ## Get started

-Run `open http://localhost:8000 && php -S localhost:8000 -t public/` to get started.
+Run `php -S localhost:8000 -t public/ && open http://localhost:8000` to get started.
 This will start a basic webserver on `localhost:8000`

 ## Requirements